 The table above provides a reconciliation of the net revenues (as defined previously) to the Bank's net income.
 Net revenues do not include the effects of reversal of provision (provision) for credit losses, recoveries on assets, net of impairments, operating expenses, the income (loss) attributable to the redeemable non-controlling interest, other income unallocated-gain on sale of premises and equipment, and net income (loss) from discontinued operations.
 The objective of the aforementioned table is to show net revenues before operating expenses generated from the Bank's Commercial and Treasury Division, on a by-country basis.
-Given that the Bank's business segments generate revenues not only from net interest income, but from other sources including fees and commissions, gains and losses on investments and derivative financial instruments, which form part of other income rather than net interest income, the Bank adds those amounts to net interest income to show net revenues as the Bank believes such amounts, which are based on management estimates, may distort trend analysis.
+Given that the Bank's business segments generate revenues not only from net interest income, but from other sources including fees and commissions, gains and losses on investments and derivative financial instruments, which form part of other income rather than net interest income, the Bank adds those amounts to net interest income to show net revenues earned before operating expenses.
+Reversal of provision (provision) for credit losses, and recoveries, net of impairment of assets, are not included as part of net revenues as the Bank believes such amounts, which are based on management estimates, may distort trend analysis.
 Thus, the Bank believes excluding such amounts from net revenues provides a more accurate and clear indicator of the Bank's performance within its two business segments for each country, and thus provides a better analysis of the efficiency of the Bank.
 The Bank also believes the presentation of net revenues helps facilitate comparisons of performance between periods.
-However, net revenues should not be considered a substitute for, or superior to, financial measures calculated differently on a U.S. GAAP basis.
-Furthermore, net revenues may be calculated differently by other companies in the financial industry.
+However, net revenues should not be considered a substitute for, or superior to, financial measures calculated differently by other companies in the financial industry.